Greek Doric Temples

 Subsequently, previous attempts to explain Doric temple proportional modeling have simply re-applied the modular concept first laid down by Vitruvius.
 The modules he outlines were merely sub-multiples of the larger temple relationship.
 What he was attempting to express was the ratio, or quantitative comparison, between linear measurements.
 Vitruvius obviously knows of a Doric temple proportional phenomena, stating that he had learned it from his masters, although could not, as it turns out, reproduce it accurately himself.
 As D. S. Robertson [1940:153] points out, Hermogenes, a 3rd cent.
 B.C. architect, “…was the principal master of Vitruvius.”
 Vitruvius, it seems, directly channeled the ideas of Hermogenes to his own writings, although Hermogenes may not have revealed the prevailing temple proportional secret him.

-Subsequently, Doric Temple classifications put forth by a Vitruvian framework, define Doric temple by it form with conventional intuitive identifications, relying on descriptive and subjective identifications rather than quantification of the data sets.
+Subsequently, Doric Temple classifications put forth by a Vitruvian framework, define Doric temple with conventional intuitive identifications, relying on descriptive and subjective identifications rather than quantification of the data sets.
 For example, when a temple is referred to by ancient authors like Pausanias as Doric, an image of that structure is immediately registered against all other structures like it, and forms a crystal clear image of what that building looks like.
 But what attributes are there that makes that model so clearly defined?
 Certainly there are basic elements that make up a Doric temple and shape the style, but what are they?
 That is the overriding question.
 Researchers, therefore, continue to scout for a mathematical “canon” that predicts the proportions of Doric Temples laid down by Vitruvius, which have up till now produced no practical formula.
 We are, therefore, left with the unfortunate consequence expressed by Berve and Gruben who writes: "The goal, the idea of the 'perfect temple,' which appeared indistinctly to the architects of the sixth and fifth centuries…were developed, principally to do with the proportioning of the elements of the structure to each other.
 Yet, there has never been any immutable ‘canon’ in the sense of a precisely defined design, such as Vitruvius…handed down."

 [Berve and Gruben, (1963:308)]